 Bespoke Orthotics Procedure and Costs:

 In order to determine if orthotics are necessary, and if so what design features are needed, an assessment will need to take place.
-This will typically be part of the initial consultation whereby I normally conduct a postural assessment, or it can be during a follow-up session for existing clients.
-After the assessment has been completed, in the case of bespoke orthotics, an impression will need to be taken of your feet to ensure that the orthotics suit your individual need.
-For this I use a foam box impression.
+This is typically done during a follow-up session for existing clients, after allowing the initial consultation to run its course, from which it would have been determined whether this service is required.
+In some cases it can be done as part of the initial consultation.
+After the appropriate measurements have been taken, an impression will need to be taken of your feet to ensure that the orthotics suit your individual need.
+For this I use the method whereby the feet are pressed into a foam box, leaving an imprint similar to a footprint in the sand - this captures the uniqueness of each individual's feet.

 The cost of orthotics can vary, as a bespoke pair will undoubtedly be more expensive than a prefabricated design due to the costs of manufacture at the lab, and the greater amount of time generally taken to assess the patient.
 Some materials are more expensive than others.
 It all depends upon what you need, which is is why I discuss this on a case by case basis.
 There are also often 'budget options' available for those who cannot afford the more expensive models.
 For instance, this can be done by modifying an off the shelf orthotic, which can yield similar results, albeit if more crude.
 Again, this can be discussed.
 The prices for different materials can be found below, which will give clients a rough idea.